-Communication is a really crucial part of our life, and we are used to incorporating it into every part of our lives.
-Be it everyday life, social life, or working life, we have to keep interacting with other people.
-But people who have hearing loss might often feel very left out as they might be unable to accurately follow what other people are saying.
+Communication is a crucial part of our life, and we are used to incorporating it into every aspect of our lives.
+Be it everyday life, social life, or working life; we have to interact with other people.
+But people who have hearing loss might often feel very left out as they might not follow what other people are saying accurately.
 Especially in crowded places and social gatherings, it becomes harder to follow conversations with friends and family members, if you have hearing loss problems to some degree.

-And as people with hearing loss can become really frustrated and depressed due to facing these problems while interacting with other people, they might feel really reluctant to join social gatherings and engage in conversations.
+People with hearing loss can become frustrated and depressed due to facing these problems while interacting with other people, they might feel reluctant to join social gatherings and engage in conversations.
 But the self-imposed isolations don’t help at all, and it worsens the situation further as you might start to feel alone, and miserable.
-There are many things that can help in these situations.
+Many things can help in these situations.
 While many use hearing aids to listen better, many people with hearing loss tend to resort to lipreading.
 Lipreading can help a person with impaired hearing to understand speeches more and enable them to be more active in conversations.
 Concentrating on lip movements can really help to make up for the lack of hearing ability.

 What Is Lipreading?

 While some people think of lipreading as a set of skills, others believe it to be an art.